camunda-community-hub/zeebest/README.md

 Workers currently will only poll the gateway manually, so you will need to use another system to process jobs periodically.
 `tokio::Interval` does a pretty good job of this.

-All work is put on to a thread-pool with the help of [`futures-cpupool` crate][futures_cpupool] so that the job handlers do not block the event loop.

 ```rust
 let mut client = Client::new("127.0.0.1", 26500).unwrap();